 Meadowdale Primary School Celebrates Opening of New Woodland Building

-Meadowdale Primary School in Market Harborough marked a major milestone with the official opening of its new Woodland Building - a modern, sustainable teaching facility designed and project managed by YMD Boon.
+Meadowdale Primary School celebrated a significant milestone with the opening of its new Woodland Building.

 Liz Martin, Head Teacher at Meadowdale, said: